⚠️ This tutorial is outdated

+Note: The instructions in this tutorial work with xk6-kafka v0.8.0 or below.
 To use the latest xk6-kafka version, check out the changes on the API documentation and examples.

 Recently, k6 started supporting k6 extensions to extend k6 capabilities for other cases required by the community.
 The community has already built plenty of extensions. k6 extensions are written in Go, and many of them are reusing existing Go libraries.

-- Write and read streams of events
+• Writing and reading streams of events

-- Store streams of events for as long as you want to
+• Storing streams of events for as long as you want to

-- Process streams of events in parallel retrospectively
+• Processing streams of events in parallel retrospectively

 Kafka itself is capable of handling hundreds to millions of events per second seamlessly on simple setup.
 But what if you wanted to test and observe how your Kafka service behaves before going live?

-The xk6-kafka extension provides some convenient functions for interacting with Kafka Producers and Consumers.
+The xk6-kafka extension provides some convenient functions for interacting with Kafka producers and consumers.
 It serves as a producer that can send a high volume of messages per second, allowing you to monitor the system under test (SUT) and test how the application will keep up with the load.

 xk6-kafka